CYB 3840 Introduction to Cybersecurity 3 Credits

 An introduction to the fundamentals of applied cryptography.
 Topics include encryption and decryption, symmetric and asymmetric algorithms, pseudorandom functions, block ciphers, hash functions, digital signatures, key exchange, message authentication, and public-key certification.
 This course also covers common attacks and suggested countermeasures with appropriate cryptographic protocols and techniques.
 Hands-on labs will provide students with real-world experiences.

-Components: Class, Discussion, Laboratory
+Components: Discussion, Class, Laboratory

 Prereqs/Coreqs: P: C- or better in CYB 3840